freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 }
 ```

 Add an empty function named `GET_FORTUNE` to your script.
-Make sure the repsonse you are printing is the last thing in the script.
+Make sure the response you are printing is the last thing in the script.

 #### HINTS